Camber Outdoors Initiates Search for New CEO

 “Under Emily and Renita’s leadership, Camber has sustained incredible momentum and has never been stronger,” said Hopcus in a release.
 “In order to maintain our momentum, Camber will leverage our industry-leading data, our remarkable partners, and our mission-driven team to bring about lasting change in the outdoor industry.”

-“The team is really the future,” Wardian says.
+“The team is really the future,” Wardian said.
 “The new leader will be additive.
 It’s kind of a victory lap in some ways for the team that’s been created.”